paveljurca/notes/sber/a.md

 .

-Sometimes I think the presidency is the illusion of choice / Frank Underwood
+Sometimes I think the presidency is the illusion of choice / Francis Underwood

 .